-Spider Farmer is an Asian based LED grow light manufacturer currently offering three models of quantum board LED grow lights for use with indoor gardening.
+Spider Farmer is an Asia based LED grow light manufacturer currently offering three models of quantum board LED grow lights for use with indoor gardening.
 The three quantum board LED grow light models currently offered by Spider Farmer are the SF 1000, SF 2000, and SF 4000.

 These grow lights are more energy efficient than traditional LED grow lights.
 That’s partially due to the fact they don’t use cooling fans.
 Another reason is the LEDs they used in these designs are newer versions of diodes compared to grow lights that were designed years earlier but are still for sale today.

 Spider Farmer’s 2.7 micromoles per Joule is at the very high end of efficiency compared to most other grow lights that typically fall between 1.5 and 2.4 uMol/Joule.

 SF 1000 consumes ~100 watts

 SF 2000 consumes ~200 watts

 Quantum board LED grow lights are designed to dissipate heat efficiently, and therefore don’t utilize cooling fans.
 With that said, tests of quantum board grow lights like Spider Farmer grow lights have shown that they still generate heat.